imls-measuring-up/ramp-analyses-scripts/results/RAMP_summary_stats_documentation.md

 > Data source: Internal RAMP IR configuration data.

-**Item Count Method**
+**ctMethod**

 > Data type: string

 > Description: The method used to count total items and total ETD in the IR.

-**ETD on 2019-06-07**
+**ctEtd**

 > Data type: integer

-> Description: The count of electronic theses and dissertations in the IR.
+> Description: The count of electronic theses and dissertations in the IR ETD on 2019-06-07.
 Null values are represented by a decimal point.

 > Data source: These data were collected manually from IR and institutional websites.

-**GS site operator 2019-06-07**
+**gsSO**

 > Data type: integer

 > Description: The SITE operator can be used with Google search engines to elicit a very rough count of the number items that Google has indexed from a given website or repository.
 It should not be used to assume anything more than an approximate count.
 The search command is "site:repository.institution.domain."
 Null values are represented by a decimal point.
+GS site operator 2019-06-07

 > Example: site.scholarworks.montana.edu